cafeolee/parlamint-dh/README.md

 # The Voices of Women in ParlaMint — Gendered Patterns in Parliamentary Discourse

 **Bersun Şipal, Inés Martínez Fernández, Maria Elena López Justiniano**
-University of the Basque Country (EHU) · Language Analysis and Processing MSc · 2026

----

 ## Introduction